 Google Drive

-Google’s storage service has been around since 2006.
-However, it was only for text documents and spreadsheets back then rather than an independent cloud storage.
+Google Drive has been around since 2006.
+However, at first, it was used for text documents and spreadsheets rather than cloud storage.
 Google Docs and all the other Office applications still exist and are an integral part of Google Drive.
-Although it was initially limited to documents, the service has since evolved into a flexible cloud storage service which can handle any type of file.
-In addition, Google Drive has been integrated with Gmail (Google’s email service) making it even easier to manage and send files over the internet.
+Although initially restricted to documents, the service has since evolved into a flexible cloud storage service which can handle any type of file.
+In addition, Google Drive has been integrated with Gmail (Google’s email service), making it even easier to manage and send files over the internet.

 Using Google’s Office applications makes it easy to collaborate with other users on documents, presentations and spreadsheets.
 Anything you create in one of these applications is automatically saved to Google Drive.
-You can also easily share data with others by assigning them different roles like who is allowed to view, comment on or edit the content.
+You can also easily share data with others and assign different roles like who is allowed to view, comment on or edit the file.

 Fact

-Google provides interfaces to other developers.
-This is why many third-party applications provide the option to save files directly from the application to Google Drive.
+Google provides APIs to other developers.
+This is why many third-party applications provide the option to save files directly from their application to Google Drive.

 The standard version of Google Drive is available free of charge.
-In this case, users have 15 GB available to them.
-However, you need to keep in mind that your Gmail account’s storage is also a part of Google Drive.
+With this version, users have 15 GB available to them.
+However, you need to keep in mind that your Gmail account storage is also a part of Google Drive.
 If you have large email attachments saved in your email account, this can take up a large portion of your cloud storage.
 If you need more storage space, you will have to upgrade to Google One.
-For just under £1.99 per month, this premium service will provide you with 100 GB which is its smallest amount of storage.
-For around £300 per month, you can receive 30 TB.
+For £1.59 per month, this premium service comes with a minimum of 100 GB of storage.
+Google also offers a premium subscription where users get more storage space and access to Google’s AI assistant Gemini.

-Google’s data centres are located all over the world with most of its servers in the USA.
-Since Google is an American company, the US government can request access to data on its servers under certain circumstances in accordance with the Patriot Act.
+Google’s data centres are located all over the world with most of its servers in the U.S. Since Google is an American company, the U.S. government can request access to data on its servers under certain circumstances in accordance with the Patriot Act.
 Google itself can only take limited action against these requests.

-All data is encrypted using 256-bit AES while being transmitted, such as from one server to another.
-Idle data is encrypted using 128-bit AES.
-Users generally access this service using an HTTPS channel.
-You can secure your account using two-factor authentication.
+All data is encrypted with 256-bit AES during transit (for example, when being transported from one server to another) and while at rest.
+Users generally access the service through an HTTPS tunnel.
+You can secure your account with two-factor authentication.

 Special Google Drive features: